 Tinubu concluded with a message of hope, assuring Nigerians that the country will emerge stronger and better equipped for the future.
 He expressed his dedication to turning this vision into reality, urging continued patience and faith in the process.

-The organizers of the protests have expressed disappointment with President Bola Tinubu's recent nationwide address.
+The organizers of the #EndBadGovernanceInNigeria protests have expressed disappointment with President Bola Tinubu's recent nationwide address.
 They believe the president is disconnected from the reality in Nigeria, as he justified state violence against protesters and dismissed their demands.

 Michael Lenin, National Coordinator of Youth Rights Campaign, criticized Tinubu's speech for ignoring the protesters' grievances and justifying violence against them and journalists.
 Lenin emphasized that the protests, ongoing for over three weeks with casualties, highlight the president's disconnection from the masses.